ddegenaro/speech-processing-project/README.md

 All data visualizations used in the second paper are handled similarly and can be generated using the IPython notebooks `spectrogram_viz.ipynb` and `latency_model.ipynb`.

+All data visualizations used in the fourth paper are handled similarly and can be generated using the IPython notebooks `encodec_viz.ipynb` and `tts_viz.ipynb`.

 ## Encodec evaluation

 `encodec_eval.py` will run the 48 kHz FAIR Encodec model on all audio files stored at `audio/encodec-eval/originals`.
 It will create two other subdirectories, `audio/encodec-eval/compressed`, where the audio encoding is written as a JSON with near optimal compression (while still being readable), and `audio/encodec-eval/compressed`, where the encodings are passed through the decoder to reconstruct the original audio as closely as possible.
 It will also generate `encodec_eval/data.json`, which stores useful statistics about each Encodec run: